pbiggar/phc/doc/manual/treetutorial2.rst

 	are only interested in the ``Method_name``.
 The grammar tells us that a ``Method_name`` is either a ``METHOD_NAME`` or a node of type ``Reflection``.
-If a symbol is written in CAPITALS in the grammar, that means it refers to a &ldquo;token&rdquo;, a literal value.
+If a symbol is written in CAPITALS in the grammar, that means it refers to a "token", a literal value.
 	In this case, to an actual method name (such as ``mysql_connect``).
 	In PHP, it is also possible to call a method whose name is stored in variable; in this case, the function name will be a ``Reflection`` node (which contains an ``Expr``).
-In this tutorial, we are interested in &ldquo;normal&rdquo; method invocations only.
+In this tutorial, we are interested in "normal" method invocations only.
 </para>

 <para>